-Sometimes, the symptoms of hunger can be confused with being thirsty.
-Some people therefore eat food, when their body is actually demanding fluids.
+Sometimes, the symptoms of hunger can be confused with thirst.
+Therefore, some people eat food when their body really wants liquids.

-This is an important factor to keep in mind when caring for your weight and your health.
+This is an important factor to keep in mind when looking after your health and weight.
 You should also know that drinking water speeds up your metabolism, which increases the number of calories you burn.

 Most diets typically require several glasses of water a day for these very reasons.
-Remember that you should be drinking plain water, however, without any additional artificial sugars or flavors.
+Another thing to remember is that you should be drinking plain water.
+However, they shouldn’t contain any additional artificial sugars or flavors.